+We now focus on the second technique in \abbrDMS.
+In the previous \abbrMS~\cite{ren21ms}, every time when the search encounters a new label $l$ that is off-policy, inside \procName{TargetSeq}, \procName{SolveMHPP} is invoked for $l$ to find a joint sequence and policy from $l$, which burdens the overall computation, especially when a lot of new labels are generated due to the agent-agent conflict.
 Different from \abbrMS, \abbrDMS seeks to defer the call of \procName{SolveMHPP} inside \procName{TargetSeq}.
 For a label $l'$, \abbrDMS attempts to avoid calling \procName{SolveMHPP} for $l'$ by re-using the joint sequence $\gamma(l)$ of its parent label $l$ ($l$ is the parent of $l'$).
 As presented in Alg.~\ref{dms:alg:targetSeq}, on Lines~\ref{dms:alg:targetSeq:lineCopySeq}-\ref{dms:alg:targetSeq:lineCopySeqThen}, \abbrDMS first attemps to build a policy from $l'$ by following the joint sequence of its parent label $\gamma(l)$ and computes the corresponding cost-to-go $\Vec{h}(l')$.
-Agents $i$ that are not in the conflict set $I_C(l)$ (i.e., $i \notin I_C(l)$) are still along their individual paths as specified by the previously computed policy $\phi_{\gamma(l)}$.
-Agents $i$ that are in the conflict set $I_C(l)$ (i.e., $i\in I_C(l)$) consider all possible actions as described in Equation (\ref{dms:eqn:limited_succ}) and may deviate from the individual paths specified by the previously computed policy $\phi_{\gamma(l)}$.
+Agents $i \notin I_C(l)$ are still along their individual paths as in the previously computed policy $\phi_{\gamma(l)}$.
+Agents $i\in I_C(l)$ consider all actions as in Equation (\ref{dms:eqn:limited_succ}) and may deviate from the individual paths specified by the previously computed policy $\phi_{\gamma(l)}$.
 Therefore, \abbrDMS needs to go through a check for these agents $i\in I_C(l)$: \abbrDMS first computes the $f$-vector by summing up $\vec{g}(l')$ and $\vec{h}(l')$.
-Then, if $f^i(l')$ of some agent $i\in I_C(l)$ is no larger than $f_{max}(l)$, \abbrDMS can avoid calling \procName{SolveMHPP}, since letting the agents follow $\gamma(l)$ in the future will not worsen the objective value.
+Then, if $f^i(l')$ of some agent $i\in I_C(l)$ is no larger than $f_{max}(l)$, \abbrDMS can avoid calling \procName{SolveMHPP}, since letting the agents follow $\gamma(l)$ in the future will not worsen the objective value, the makespan.
 Otherwise, there exists an agent $i\in I_C(l)$, whose corresponding $f^i(l')$ is greater than $f_{max}(l)$, and in this case, \abbrDMS cannot avoid calling \procName{SolveMHPP} since there may exists another joint sequence from $l'$, which leads to a solution joint path with better (smaller) objective value.